Boosting the Adversarial Transferability of Surrogate Models with Dark Knowledge: Methodology

-In this section, we propose the dark surrogate model (DSM) to yield adversarial examples with better transferability.
-The key idea is to introduce dark knowledge to the data and labels used for training.
-We first introduce our idea of \atn{refining labels with} dark knowledge.
+In this section, we propose the dark surrogate model (DSM) to yield adversarial examples with better transferability, which is illustrated in Fig.~\ref{fig:pipeline}.
+We first introduce our idea of refining labels with dark knowledge.
 Then, we apply mixing augmentations to enhance the dark knowledge of training data.
 Finally, we describe the algorithm for training the proposed DSM.